Ratstail91/Toy/c-api/toy_interpreter_h.md

 ### void Toy_resetInterpreter(Toy_Interpreter* interpreter)

-This function frees any environment that the scripts have built up, and generates a new one.
+This function frees any scopes that the scripts have built up, and generates a new one.
 It also injects several globally available functions:

 * set
 * get